Documentation

 Screen Views are forwarded to Adobe as follows:

-1. If you have mapped the event name to a custom success event in the Connection Settings, mParticle will forward it as the mapped event number, as if it were a custom event.
-If not, the pageName context variable will be set to the Screen Name.
+1. If you have mapped the screen view event to a custom success event in the Connection Settings, mParticle will forward it as the mapped event number, as if it were a custom event.
+If not, then the screen view event in mParticle is mapped to the Page View metric in Adobe, and the corresponding screen name event attribute in mParticle is mapped to the pageName context variable.

 2. If you have mapped any eVars, props or hiers in the Connection Settings, these will be mapped directly.